Correlations constrained by composite measurements: Introduction

 Progress on this question was made in Ref.~\cite{czekaj2018bell}, where it was shown that demanding the existence of a particular entangled effect would constrain the correlations admissible in a bipartite Bell scenario to those realisable by an entangled pair of qubit quantum systems.
 That is, by demanding that the theory features a particular entangled measurement, it was shown that the allowed correlations in the so-called Clauser-Horne-Shimony-Holt (CHSH) scenario \cite{CHSH} was indeed the set of quantum ones.

 In this paper we explore what types of constraints the existence of bipartite effects impose on the possible correlations that a theory may feature.
 The framework we use to describe the underlying physical theory is that of General Probabilistic Theories (GPTs) \cite{hardy2001quantum,barrett2007information,Ludwig,davies1970operational,randall1970approach,Piron64,Mackey,chiribella2010probabilistic,hardy2011reformulating,schmid2020structure} .
 First, we take a compositional perspective and show how the existence of one (arbitrary) bipartite effect imposes not one but an infinite hierarchy of constraints which must be satisfied by the states and effects of the GPT.
 This hierarchy of constraints on bipartite states immediately translates {to} a hierarchy of constraints on the correlations realisable within the theory.
-Inspired by Ref.~\cite{czekaj2018bell}, we then consider a particular setup where we demand that there exists a measurement in the GPT which can measure the parity of fiducial measurements {(or a subset thereof), which we call a \textit{(partial)} parity reading measurement.} {We say that the observables which appear in such partial parity reading measurement are \emph{parity readable observables}.} We then define an Optimisation Problem that computes the maximum violation of a Bell inequality by the corresponding GPT, provided that such a parity reading measurement exists.
-Such an Optimisation Problem provides a way to characterise the set of correlations allowed by such a GPT.
+Inspired by Ref.~\cite{czekaj2018bell}, we then consider a particular setup where we demand that there exists a measurement in the GPT which can measure the parity of fiducial measurements {(or a subset thereof), which we call a \textit{(partial)} parity reading measurement.} {We say that the observables which appear in such partial parity reading measurement are \emph{parity-readable observables}.} We then define an Optimisation Problem that computes the maximum violation of a Bell inequality by the corresponding GPT, provided that such a parity reading measurement exists.
+Such an Optimisation Problem provides a way to characterise the set of correlations allowed by such a GPT when the parties choose among these parity-readable fiducial measurements in the Bell tests.
 The solution to this optimisation problem is, however, computationally complex, given that the problem itself is polynomial on the optimised variables.
 We hence present a series of relaxations that upper-bound the solution to the Optimisation problem.
 We finish by applying our techniques to a variety of Bell inequalities, {and discussing the necessity of the Local Tomography assumption.}